Generalized modeling of empirical social-ecological systems: Model validation and analysis for large generalized models

 We therefore recommend, in empirical studies, interpreting the model experiments as exploring a situation where \emph{the system remains at the same fixed point but the processes in the model are configured differently}.
 Unlike typical simulation models, the generalized model is not used to extrapolate system dynamics to hypothetical regions of state space for which there is no empirical data available, but rather to explore the effects of different process configurations at the same location in state space.

 For example, in the Baltic cod fishery case study where model experiments were used to explore the effects of fishery regulations \citep{LadeRESULTS}, to ensure that the generalized parameters remain valid the experiments were interpreted as follows.
 The experiments explored an alternative Baltic Sea fishery, where all state variables (fish stocks, fisher effort levels, and fleet sizes) were the same as during the actual boom, but where regulation was an additional, strong factor influencing fisher decision making, implying compensatory changes in the strengths of other processes.
-A hypothetical situation where regulation had succeeded in reducing fishing effort and catch could not be investigated without requiring new estimates or unjustified extrapolations of generalized parameters.
+A hypothetical situation where regulation had succeeded in reducing fishing effort and catch, moving the fishery into a new state, could not be investigated without requiring new estimates or unjustified extrapolations of generalized parameters.